NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_CLIENT_AUTHENTICATION_AUTHORIZATION.md

 ### App Client Creation

+#### Client Secret

+Full access to the AWS Cognito managed ID token for a user (and  its attributes) will require a server-side managed  'client secret' to select for this.

 #### Sign in and sign out URLs

-A suitably active https-secured web server host needs to be deployed, live and visible.
-We point the `Callback URL` and `Sign out URL` to that host.
+A suitably active https-secured web server host needs to be deployed, live and visible, perhaps something like "**https://kgea.translator.ncats.io**" We point the `Callback URL` and `Sign out URL` to that host.

 #### Configure a Login Associated Domain